ripienaar/free-for-dev/README.md

   * [parsehub.com](https://parsehub.com/) — Extract data from dynamic sites, turn dynamic websites into APIs, 5 projects free
   * [Pixela](https://pixe.la/) - Free daystream database service.
 All operations are performed by API.
 Visualization with heat maps and line graphs is also possible.
   * [Postman](https://postman.com) — Simplify workflows and create better APIs – faster – with Postman, a collaboration platform for API development.
 Use the Postman App for free forever.
 Postman cloud features are also free forever with certain limits.
+  * [Postwoman] (https://postwoman.io) - API request builder - A free, fast, and beautiful alternative to Postman.
   * [ProxyCrawl](https://proxycrawl.com/) — Crawl and scrape websites without the need of proxies, infrastructure or browsers.
 We solve captchas for you and prevent you being blocked.
 The first 1000 calls are free of charge.
   * [RequestBin.com](https://requestbin.com) — Create a free endpoint to which you can send HTTP requests.
 Any HTTP requests sent to that endpoint will be recorded with the associated payload and headers so you can observe requests from webhooks and other services.
   * [restlet.com](https://restlet.com/products/apispark/) — APISpark enables any API, application or data owner to become an API provider in minutes via an intuitive browser interface